 How in God’s name does Google make money then? and it’s not just petty cash, Google is among the top players in the IT world.
 Why am I telling you all this?
 Some of you are saying, we know how they make money, they make money through Advertising.
 And you are right, but still so wrong.
 Very likely they make money off your intellectual property rights.
 Read on and judge for yourself.

 Google’s Advertising model has Math roots, what they have are algorithms.
 That’s it, that’s their business model.
 But it’s the way they use (or rather manipulate) their algorithms to target their adverts to their customers is what separates them from their competition.
 Google’s main source of revenue is a product called Google AdWords.
 It uses pay-per-click (PPC) advertising, cost-per-thousand (CPM) advertising, and site-targeted advertising for text, banner, and rich-media ads.

 Google is a dangerous monopoly.
 More than Microsoft ever was. — Joe Wilcox

-Every product that Google makes is aimed at achieving these two things, getting to know – you and your consumption behavior.
+Every product that Google makes is aimed at achieving these two things, getting to know – you and your consumption behaviour.
 Every service Google offers collects or analyses your data/information and then uses this data/information to target ads at you.
-Frankly if nobody ever clicked on a Google ad, Google are likely to be bankrupt quicker then you can say Google Buzz (our view not theirs).
+Frankly, if nobody ever clicked on a Google ad, Google is likely to be bankrupt quicker than you can say Google Buzz (our view not theirs).